auth0-blog/auth0-golang-jwt/README.md

 # Authentication in Golang with JWT

 Authenticate a Golang API with JSON Web Tokens (JWT).
+This repo contains the code samples for the [Authentication in Golang with JWT](https://auth0.com/blog/2016/04/13/authentication-in-golang/) article.

 ## Setup